KenKundert/inform/doc/user.rst

    (default is ', ').

 codicil = *None*:
-   A string or a collection of strings that contain messages that are printed after the primary message.
+   A string or a collection of strings that contains messages that are printed after the primary message.

 wrap = False: